I didn’t know how to write about this last semester of school, so I wrote a story. It’s mostly fake.

 Good good good.

 I’m convinced that I look exactly the same as I did, but everything feels different now, on the inside.
-I don’t have all of the things I wanted, but I’ve found my name.
+I don’t have all of the things I wanted, but I’ve found bits of my name floating in dairy-free cereal.
 I’ve imagined a whole story of other lives and other characters in the time between these pages.
 But I’m a writer, a smoking poet, depraved, in love, but I look at myself in stained glass and see that this body is the the one I have and the one I want.
 Have.
 Want.
 Have.
 Want.
 The forever things that bothered me about spending my life walking inside this body are the most beautiful.
 I can’t look away.
 I’m a masochist, I’m here for the Rest Of Time, I’m suspended.
 The permanence of this trap makes me feel less lonely.
 I have these bones.
 This body.
 This body.